Inbound AI For Appliance Repair Calls

 Washer not draining, leaking, shaking, dryer not heating, long dry times, burning smell, venting questions, and laundry backups.

-Outcome: Move common laundry calls toward booking while routing safety, vent, electrical, and part-specific questions to staff.
+Outcome: Move common laundry calls toward booking while sending safety, vent, electrical, and part-specific questions to staff.

 Dishwasher, oven, range, and cooktop calls